Set Features for Anomaly Detection: Discussion

 \section{Discussion}

-\textbf{Complementary strength of density estimation and reconstruction based approaches for logical anomaly detection.} Our method and GCAD \cite{bergmann2022beyond}, a reconstruction based approach, exhibit complementary strengths.
+\textbf{Complementary strength of density estimation and reconstruction based approaches for logical anomaly detection.} Our method and GCAD \cite{bergmann2022beyond}, a reconstruction-based approach, exhibit complementary strengths.
 Our method is most suited to detect anomalies resulting from the distribution of featured objects in each image.
-E.g., object replacements, additional or missing objects, or colors indicating a logical inconsistency with the rest of the image.
-The generative modeling by GCAD gives stronger results when the positions of the objects are anomalous (e.g., one object containing another when it should not, or vice versa, as in the \textit{Pushpins} class).
+E.g., object replacements, additional or missing objects, or components indicating a logical inconsistency with the rest of the image.
+The generative modeling by GCAD gives stronger results when the positions of the objects are anomalous.
+E.g., one object containing another when it should not, or vice versa, as in the \textit{Pushpins} class.
 The intuition here is that our approach treats the patches as an unordered set, and might not capture exact spatial relations between the objects.
 Therefore, it may be a natural direction to try and use both approaches together.
-A practical way to take advantage of both approaches would be an ensemble.
+A practical way to take advantage of both approaches would be an ensemble as we suggest in Sec.\ref{sec:results}.
 Ultimately, future research is likely to lead to the development of better approaches, combining the strengths of both methods.

 \textbf{Relation to previous random projection methods.} Our method is related to several previous methods.
 HBOS \cite{goldstein2012histogram} and LODA \cite{pevny2016loda} also used similar projection features for anomaly detection.
-Yet, these methods perform histogram-based density estimation by ignoring the dependency across projections.
+Yet, these methods perform histogram-based density, ignoring the dependency across projections.
 As they can only be applied to a single element, they do not achieve competitive performance for time series AD.
-Rocket/mini-rocket \cite{dempster2020rocket, dempster2021minirocket} also average projection features across windows but do not tackle anomaly detection nor do they apply to image data.
+Rocket and mini-rocket \cite{dempster2020rocket, dempster2021minirocket} also average projection features across selected windows from a given sample but do not apply to image data.

-\textbf{Is our set descriptor approach beneficial for detecting structural image anomalies?} While our method lags behind the top detection-by-segmentation approaches on structural anomalies, it achieves the top performance on specific classes.
-Yet, generally, detection-by-segmentation methods are better when anomalies are contained in a single element.
-We hypothesize that our advantage in some classes may be due to the high variation among the normal samples in these classes.
-In this case, too, future research may allow the construction of better detectors, enjoying the combined strength of many approaches.